tipi-build/docs/0352-distributed-builds.md

 > ```

 >  ## ✈️ Flight mode - How to continue working with a `--distributed --build` without an internet connection?
->  If one started working on a build tree with the `--distributed` mode but happens to have lost the internet connection (_e.g._ Working from a plane) one can disable the use of remote resources temporarily with :
+>  If one started working on a build tree with the `--distributed` mode but happens to have lost the internet connection (_e.g._ Working from a plane) one can disable the use of remote resources temporarily with:
 >
 >  ```bash
 >  export RBE_remote_disabled="true"